ovh/docs/pages/web/emails/diagnostic_advanced/guide.en-gb.md

 An SMTP response consists of a 3-digit number.
 The three digits of the answer each have a particular meaning:

-- The first number indicates whether the answer is correct, wrong or incomplete.
+- The first number indicates whether the answer is positive, negative or incomplete.
 An SMTP client will be able to determine its next action by examining this first digit.
 - The second and third digits provide additional information.

 There are four possible values for the first digit of the response code: